dlang-tour/core/public/content/en/welcome.md

 # Run D program locally

-D's standard build tool is [dub](http://code.dlang.org).
+D's standard package manager is [dub](http://code.dlang.org).
 When dub is installed locally a new project `test` can be created using the command line

     dub init test